idriss-crypto/ts-library/readme.md

 This is a node.js and webpack library for integrating [IDriss](https://www.idriss.xyz/) into your project.

+IDriss builds tools making web3 more usable for everyone 🤝

+The key benefits of integrating are:

+- Enabling more social UX by letting use IDriss names in search bars
+- Enhancing the UI of your app by replacing wallet addresses with IDriss names
+- Verifying Twitter usernames, emails, or phone numbers of your users in a decentralized manner
+- Scaling your app beyond crypto-native users

+**The library lets you independently integrate 4 functions from two products:**

-IDriss is a decentralized mapping of emails, phone numbers and Twitter usernames to cryptocurrency wallet addresses.
+IDriss Book - *decentralized mapping of emails, phone numbers and Twitter usernames to wallet addresses*

-The key benefits of integrating IDriss are:

-- User-friendly wallet address format that can be easily shared verbally, or in writing for the purpose of sending or receiving crypto
-- Effective organization and quicker access to your multiple wallet addresses (you have them available under one, memorable IDriss)
-- Easier deposits into your wallet from crypto exchanges and other wallets
-- (Coming soon) Additional revenue stream for your project

-**The library has 4 main functions:**
 1. Resolving IDriss names
 2. Reverse Resolving IDriss names
 3. Registering IDriss names inside your app

-4. Sending MATIC/ERC20/ERC721 to existing and nonexistent IDriss users
+IDriss Send - *mass web3 onboarding & asset distribution tool*
+4. Sending crypto & NFTs to any email, phone number or Twitter username

 **IDriss name - email, phone number or Twitter username*

-## Cloning this lib
+## Cloning This Lib
 ```
 git clone --recurse-submodules https://github.com/idriss-crypto/contracts.git
 ```